jasonbrooks/kubernetes-the-hard-way/docs/04-etcd.md

 sudo systemctl status etcd --no-pager
 ```

-> Remember to run these steps on `controller0`, `controller1`, and `controller2`

 ## Verification

-Once all 3 etcd nodes have been bootstrapped verify the etcd cluster is healthy:
+Once the etcd node has been bootstrapped verify the etcd cluster is healthy:

-* On one of the controller nodes run the following command:
+* On your controller node run the following command:

 ```
 sudo etcdctl \